KrishVerma7/TicTacToe/README.md

-# TicTacToe famous Tic Tac Toe game
+The Tic Tac Toe game